jedick/plotmydata/README.md

 - Instant visualization: Plots are shown in the chat interface and downloadable as conversation artifacts.
 - Interactive analysis: Use an R session so variables persist across tool calls.

-## Running the project
+## Running the app

-There project can be run with or without a container.
+The app can be run with or without a container.

 <details open>
 <summary><strong>Containerless</strong></summary>